endel/zodgres/README.md

 A tiny wrapper on top of Postgres.js with type-safe schema validation using Zod.

-This is not an ORM, and never will be.
+This is not an ORM!
+It is just a thin layer on top of [Postgres.js](https://github.com/porsager/postgres).

 ## Features